“Nothing I Do Is Ever Good Enough”. Here’s What Turned My Life Around

 You have to decide that ‘good enough’ IS enough and tell that perfectionist inside your head to sit down and be quiet.

-You will only feel beautiful when you decide you are beautiful.
+You will only feel good enough when you decide you are.

 Models are notoriously the most self-conscious women in the world, even though they are amongst the most beautiful.

-You do not need to change anything to be lovable, beautiful, acceptable.
+You do not need to change anything to be loveable or acceptable.
 You only have to decide that you are enough right now, as you are.

 You are enough.